The Best Bagels In LA guide image

 Maury’s was famous long before they even truly opened.
 Their weekly pop-ups at Eastside coffee shops were the stuff of legend, selling out most mornings as hordes of people lined up to score a bagel.
 With their 2019 brick-and-mortar debut, Maury’s was able to cut down on the lines, but the quality remains.
 These bagels are on the small side, but they are dense, chewy, and absolutely fantastic.
 The thin-skinned crust still has a bit of texture, and Maury’s makes them at such a clip that yours will always be warm inside.
 If you’re going for a sandwich, any of the smoked fish options are great, especially the fatty, smoky sablefish.

 Pop’s Bagels started in 2017 as a catering operation, run out of the owner’s apartment.
-Now, they have a full shop at the Platform in Culver City.
+Now, they're a bit of a mini-chain with four locations across LA.
 These bagels are super simple, doughy, dense, and very tasty.
-The bacon and avocado is a favorite of ours—served with your choice of cream cheese (we like the pickled jalapeño, which is full of fatty and spicy flavors, but won’t overpower the bagel beneath).
+The bacon and avocado is a favorite of ours—served with your choice of cream cheese (we like the pickled jalapeño, which is full of fatty and spicy flavors but won’t overpower the bagel beneath).
 You should also get the What Zach Had For Breakfast, a rotating special involving sweet-and-savory combos like a sesame bagel topped with Santa Barbara Smokehouse lox on one side, and cream cheese and strawberry jam on the other.

 If you’ve taken a Saturday morning drive down San Vicente in Brentwood, or Sunset in Silver Lake, or been anywhere in the vicinity of Melrose Place, you’ve seen the crowds outside Yeastie Boys’ bagel trucks.
 Their bagels are—you guessed it—distinctively yeasty, but the reason to come here are the incredible, over-the-top sandwiches.
 There’s the Reubenstein, an inside-out bagel sandwich with pastrami, Swiss, sauerkraut, and Russian dressing, or the Game Over, with heaping portions of scrambled eggs, bacon, tomato, and jalapeño cream cheese.
 They go heavy on that cream cheese, too—and we’re not complaining.